Big Lottery Wins Sold Here as $70M Lotto Max Tickets for Alberta

 The new win surpasses the previous record set by the Calgary champ in October 2019, who won $65 million.

-Tae Trin, 63, won his prize with a $6 quick pickup ticket at a Northeast Calgary gas station.
+Tae Trin, 63, won her prize at a Northeast Calgary gas station with a $6 expedited pickup ticket.

 Another winner, Bon Trung of Edmonton, won…